wabbajack-tools/discord_bot_tags/README.md

             }
         });

-        document.body.innerHTML += output; // Append the output to the body } catch (error) {
+        document.getElementsByClassName("markdown-body") += output; // Append the output to the body } catch (error) {
         console.error('Error fetching or processing the YAML file:', error);
     }